East Coker (poem): Poem

+Themes

-ThemesEast Coker gives a message of hope that the English communities would survive through World War II.
+East Coker gives a message of hope that the English communities would survive through World War II.
 In a letter dated 9 February 1940, Eliot stated, "We can have very little hope of contributing to any immediate social change; and we are more disposed to see our hope in modest and local beginnings, than in transforming the whole world at once...
 We must keep alive aspirations which can remain valid throughout the longest and darkest period of universal calamity and degradation."
 The poem also relied on the war as a way to connect to Eliot's idea that there was a united humanity.
 In particular, Stephen Spender claimed that "the war modified [Eliot's] attitude by convincing him that there was a Western cause to be positively defended.
 And after the war there was a Germany to be brought back within the Western tradition".

 The poem served as a sort of opposite to the popular idea that The Waste Land served as an expression of disillusionment after World War I, even though Eliot never accepted this interpretation.
 World War II itself has a direct mention in only a few of Eliot's writings.
 However, World War II does affect the poem, especially with the disruption caused by the war being reflected within the poem as a disruption of nature and heaven.
 The poem describes society in ways similar to The Waste Land, especially with its emphasis on death and dying.
 The place is connected to where Eliot's family originates, and, as such, is also the place where his family will symbolically end.
 In the second part of the poem, nature is experiencing disorder, and it is suggested that humans too may burn, and also that reason, knowledge, and science cannot save people.
 The errors of our past become the reasons for war and conflict and we need to become humble in order to escape the destruction.
 However, darkness consumes the rulers of the world and society.
 This is, in part, due to Adam's fall, and the resulting concept of original sin.
 Christ is our savior and we need to seek redemption to overcome our human failings.
 Eliot states that he has been involved with fighting for humanity and trying to help mankind learn what is important.
 Only through Christ is man able to be redeemed.